 Her stencils can be put down on top of each other to make a more complex pattern.
 “The registration marks are built into the first layer of the design.
 After applying the color medium to the exposed surface area, you remove the layer — leaving the registration marks in place.
 All additional layers have a corresponding ‘window’ that allows the user to accurately align the next layer of the design.”

-This process can be repeated with three, four, five, or more layers, building up the design with great accuracy.
+You can repeat this process with three, four, five, or more layers, building up the design with great accuracy.

 The artist can execute very tight designs, laying colors right up against each other without gaps or overlaps.